 The recent SolarWinds security breach highlights the growing threat of unauthorised data access in our interconnected world.

-Each customer’s IT system was monitored remotely and additional malware was installed to facilitate spying.
+Each customer’s IT system was monitored and additional malware was installed to facilitate spying.

 Always prefer a team with strong in-house technology

-The scale and seriousness of this breach are unprecedented; most likely, it will lead to a complete change to network security management in the future.
+The scale and seriousness of this breach are unprecedented, leading to a complete change to network security management.

-At Velotrade, we maintain a team of IT and System Development professionals to support its technology infrastructure.
+Our in-house Dev team scripts Velotrade’s infrastructure technology.
 We continuously manage software updates so that our clients are fully protected against data breaches.

 Companies in all industries can now implement applications from third-party service providers.
-Retail, banking, financial and B2B service providers can all speed up developing a comprehensive range of services.
+B2C and B2B service providers are upgrading to a broader range of services.

 For this reason, 3rd-Party APIs must be carefully managed to avoid significant risks.
 Such risks could be: